Stream Ingestion with Upsert

+- Capacity planning.
 It's useful to plan the capacity beforehand to ensure you will not run into resource constraints later.
-A simple way is to measure the rate of the primary keys in the input stream per partition and extrapolate the data to a specific time period (based on table retention) to approximate the memory usage.
+A simple way is to measure the amount of the primary keys in the Kafka throughput per partition and time the primary key space cost to approximate the memory usage.
 A heap dump is also useful to check the memory usage so far on an upsert table instance.

 Putting these together, you can find the table configurations of the quick start example as the following:

 To illustrate how the full upsert works, the Pinot binary comes with a quick start example.
 Use the following command to creates a realtime upsert table